minnojs/minno-quest/src/0.1/sequencer/mixer.md

 ### Conditions
 The conditional mixers ([`branch`](#branch) & [`multiBranch`](#multibranch)) allow you to change the content of your sequence depending on [environmental variables](./variables.html).
 This is done by settings `conditions`.
-A condition is a proposition; it is a statement that is evaluated either as `true` or `false`.
+A condition is a statement that is evaluated either as `true` or `false`.
 We choose the branch we advance to according to the result.
 You can think of each condition as an equation that compares two values.
 Conditions are each represented by an object as follows: